archivesspace/tech-docs/ASTRO/src/content/docs/customization/authentication.md

+---
-# Adding support for additional username/password-based authentication backends
+title: Adding support for additional username/password-based authentication backends
+---

 ArchivesSpace supports LDAP-based authentication out of the box, but you can authenticate against other password-based user directories by defining your own authentication handler, creating a plug-in, and configuring your ArchivesSpace instance to use it.
 If you would rather not have to create your own handler, there is a [plug-in](https://github.com/lyrasis/aspace-oauth) available that uses OAUTH user authentication that you can add to your ArchivesSpace installation.